GabiKalaora/Nand-to-Tetris/README.md

   gets jack files and fully transaltes them into vm code and from vm to machine languege we all ready handelsd in prev projects

+Project_12:
+  Full OS for the computer we built in the all projects. this OS can handle basic computer components such as drowing and placing and editing text, basic math calculations.